How to Collect PMCF Data for Lower-Class Medical Devices and WETs

 Teams should always check through their QMS before initiating PMCF activities.
 Erroneous data, such as outdated contact information, will waste valuable time and resources and result in misalignments between distributors and end-users.

-Evnia provides specialized support for PMCF planning, implementation, and management, and in collaboration with SMART-TRIAL the team offers customized approaches according to an organization’s unique profile and requirements, as highlighted in the following use cases.
+Evnia provides specialized support for PMCF planning, implementation, and management, and in collaboration with Greenlight Guru Clinical the team offers customized approaches according to an organization’s unique profile and requirements, as highlighted in the following use cases.

 Client Profile: